itsluizamorim/garden/_pages/index.md

 Hi there!
 I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm passionate about Technology 🧑‍💻, Advertising 🎯, Music 🎧, and Sports 🏈 in no particular order.

-You’ve stumbled upon my notes.
+You’ve stumbled upon my [[notes]].
 They’re kind of strange, so some context might help.

 These notes are mostly written for myself: they’re roughly my thinking environment.
 But I’m sharing them publicly as an experiment.
 If a note seems confusing or under-explained, it’s probably because I didn’t write it for you!